You are here

 Not at the moment, though this feature may be added in future.

-Is there a maximum file size for Capture in Aconex for Mobile?
+Is there a maximum file size for Capture in Oracle Aconex Mobile?

 No. Limitations will depend on your device’s model, settings, and capacity.